State your case: how to write a campaign briefing

-A briefing sheet is a useful tool for any campaign.
-It is simply a statement of your aims with supporting facts and information to back up your case.
+A campaign briefing is simply a statement of the aims of your campaign, with supporting facts and information to back up your case.
 You can use it:

-- To help you write press releases or letters.
+- To help you write press releases, petitions or letters

-Your briefing sheet should be one or two sides of A4 paper.
-Use a fairly large size of lettering (14 point text will allow most people to read it, even if they have a slight visual impairment) and allow plenty of space between the lines.
+Your briefing should be one or two sides of A4 (no more than 750 words).
+Use a large font size (14 point text will allow most people to read it).

 Before you start writing, you will need to do some detailed thinking and talking within your group.